cBioPortal/cbioportal/docs/Architecture-Overview.md

   user saved data such as virtual studies and groups
 - Mongo database which session service uses

+cBioPortal also uses the APIs from various [External services](External-Services.md) to provide more information about a variant.

 ## Backend

 The [backend](https://github.com/cBioPortal/cbioportal) is written in Java and